There are two types of braking systems, one of them being drum brakes. One of the most crucial parts of the system is the brake shoes.

 Use the depth gauge to measure the depth of any grooves or indentations on the brake shoe lining by placing the gauge inside the groove.
 Read the measurement from the gauge and record it.

-Look at the condition of the brake shoes again to see if there are issues you need to address.
+Look at the condition of the brake shoes, the wheel cylinder, and the brake hardware again to see if there are issues you need to address.

 Some symptoms of a bad brake shoe include squealing noises, difficulty braking, vibrations when braking, a loose brake pedal, and an illuminated brake light warning sign.

-When you start braking and hear a squealing noise, it might be due to a worn brake shoe scraping against the inside part of the drum brake.
-To prevent this, you can use brake cleaners to avoid dust buildup.
+When you start braking and hear a squealing or grinding noise, it might be due to a worn brake shoe scraping against the inside part of the drum brake.
+Sometimes brake parts will come loose and squeal against the brake drum, and sometimes accumulated brake dust will cause squealing noises even though the brakes aren’t worn out.

 The brake shoes are responsible for stopping the vehicle, so once they are worn, it’ll get more difficult to brake.
 You might also notice a significant reduction in stopping power.